gageracer/edithor/example/uiresult.md

 **Segment 35:** (354 characters)

 "And it terrifies me."
 He was quiet for a moment.
 Then: "Good.
 It should.
 I'm falling too."
 He turned to look at her.
 "I'm probably going to hurt you.
 Not on purpose, but I'm a mess.
 I get obsessed with work and disappear for days.
 I'm moody and difficult.
 I'm not safe."
 "I know," she said.
-"That's what makes it real."
+"That's what makes it real.".
 He said it back two weeks later.

 **Segment 36:** (416 characters)